 The RAW movie tool allows you to play back and edit RAW movie files.

 The environment below is recommended for running the RAW movie tool.
 The minimum environment also below is necessary for running the RAW movie tool.
-Windows 7 OS PCs are not supported.

 Recommended environment